 See our “Current Litter” page for announcements.
 Phone calls and emails are always welcome. **Note: We will not be having any puppies until 2022.
-While I can take applications, please know I won't get serious about it until I have firm plans in place, I will once again open up applications.
+WE ARE NOT ACCEPTING NEW APPLICATIONS AT THIS TIME!
+Once I have firm plans in place, I will once again open up applications.
 You can always follow my Facebook page for updates!

 The first step is to carefully read through this website and all about the dogs and litters planned.
 If my dogs sound like a good match after that preliminary research, the next step is to complete our online application.
 Once I have had a chance to review it, I will then contact you to set up a visit/interview, and contact your references.